Skip to main content

 Can advance directives include information regarding cultural or religious beliefs that are important to me?

 Yes, these are your wishes.
 We suggest you consider the important role that culture, beliefs and values play in determining what you would want for end-of-life care and be sure to include this in your conversations and in your document.
-If English is not your primary language, please ask your healthcare provider to provide an interpreter to assist you in understanding and completing your advance directive.
+If English is not your primary language, please ask your healthcare provider if there are documents in your native language or to provide an interpreter to assist you in understanding and completing your advance directive.

 Do I need to have an attorney prepare these forms for me?